Kushinda-Ranfuuhime/mountain-blade-warwolf/README.md

 Hopeful that we can stuff in the models and textures from Warphilia again, the hair assets in particular are sorely missed.
 Fuck modders wailing about their stolen assets.

-The files you should download are Menus.txt, Module.ini, Strings.txt, and item_kinds1.txt - the others are not edited.
+The files you should download are Menus.txt, Strings.txt, and item_kinds1.txt - the others are not edited.